 9.1.2 Completion fee = 50% upon provision of the Deliverables.
 Completion fee Invoices are payable within 30 days of receipt.

-9.3 All agreed charges for an Order are subject to revision based upon a Change Request or other factors as outlined in clause 8 above.
+9.4 All agreed Charges for an Order are subject to revision based upon a Change Request or other factors as outlined in clause 8 above.

-9.4 If an Order is cancelled prior to commencement of the project or during delivery of the project, Intermission Film has the right to charge a Cancellation Fee as follows.
+9.5 If an Order for a project other than a Shoot is cancelled prior to commencement of the project or during delivery of the project, Intermission Film has the right to charge a Cancellation Fee as follows.

-9.5 All amounts stated by Intermission Film in a Quote or Order are exclusive of any applicable Sales Tax.
+9.7 All amounts stated by Intermission Film in a Quote / Budget or Order are exclusive of any applicable Sales Tax.

-9.6 Sales Tax will be included on all Invoices submitted by Intermission Film when applicable.
-The Customer agrees to pay all Sales Tax in addition to the agreed charges for the Services.
+9.8 Sales Tax will be included on all Invoices submitted by Intermission Film when applicable.
+The Customer agrees to pay all Sales Tax in addition to the agreed Charges for the Services.

-9.7 If the Customer fails to make a payment relating to an Order as per these Terms and Condition or any alternative payment terms agreed in writing, the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgement.
+9.9 If the Customer fails to make a payment relating to an Order as per these Terms and Conditions or any alternative payment terms agreed in writing, the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.